-The fast-food-style burger gets an upgrade at Great State Burger, a local, mini-chain with two locations - on the South Lake Union-edge of Downtown and just off the Burke-Gilman Trail in Laurelhurst.
-With custom-butchered, local, organic meat, it’s simply a great burger (the house-made veggie burgers is also excellent).
-The bright colors and bold decorations of Great State Burger make for a fun space while the pared-down menu (burgers, crinkle-cut fries, shakes, draft beer, soda pop) keeps ordering straightforward - you come for the burgers.
+The fast-food-style burger gets an upgrade at Great State Burger, a local, mini-chain with multiple locations - on the South Lake Union-edge of Downtown and just off the Burke-Gilman Trail in Laurelhurst, plus downtown Seattle, the Chinatown/International District and an upcoming outlet in Bellevue Square.
+With custom-butchered, local, organic meat, it’s simply a great burger (the house-made veggie burger is also excellent).
+The bright colors and bold decorations of Great State Burger make for a fun space while the pared-down menu (burgers, crinkle-cut fries, shakes, draft beer, soda pop) keeps ordering straightforward: You come for the burgers.

 Neighborhood: Laurelhurst & South Union Bay

 Laurelhurst Address: 3600 NE 45th St, Seattle, 98105

 South Union Bay Address: 2041 7th Ave, Seattle, 98121

 Open daily from 11 am to 9 pm.

 Downtown Seattle: 1111 Third Avenue

 Open Monday-Friday, 7 a.m,-6 p.m.

 7 a.m.-9 p.m.
 Monday through Friday; 11 a.m.-4 p.m.
 Saturday; closed Sunday